burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Documentation: [cpp reference details about folding](https://en.cppreference.com/w/cpp/language/fold)

 ## Template Specialization
+We have already quickly looked into template specialization.
+But now we will look more closely into this concept.
 Override the default behavior for template instantiation is called *specialization*.
-An explicit specialization declaration must appear after the declaration of the primary/general-template, at least due to the language requirements.
-In C++ you can specialize the following things:
+An explicit specialization declaration must appear after the declaration of the primary/general template, at least due to the language requirements.

+In C++ you can specialize in the following things:

-1. Function template and class template.
+1. Function template
+2. Class template.
-2. Member function of a class template
+3. Member function of a class template
-3. Static data member of a class template.
 4. Member class of a class template.
+5. Static data member of a class template.
-5. Template member function of a class template.
+6. Template member function of a class template.
-6. Member class template of a class template.
+7. Member class template of a class template.

 A template specialization can be:
 * **Complete.** For example make specialization for some concrete types.
 A complete class template specialization is a class definition. starting with `template<>`, and it is not a class template.
 In fact, an empty `template<>` is syntactically reserved for explicit specialization and cannot be used to create a template without parameters.

 * **Partial.** A partial specialization is a specialization of templates for specific cases.
 The partial specialization of the original template is a template.
-The template uses type T as the basis for something else.
+The template uses type `T` as the basis for something else.
 Partial specialization only works for classes but doesn't work for template functions.
 For template functions to obtain behavior similar to the partial specialization you can combine template function definition with function overloading.
-A partial specialization has both a template argument list and a template parameter list.
+A partial specialization has both (i) a template argument list and (ii) a template parameter list.
 The compiler uses partial specialization if its template argument list matches a subset of the template arguments of a template instantiation.

 Example of partial and complete class specialization:
 ```cpp